LeanneLibGriff/nine-repro/Step7CompSecurity.md

 Using Multi-Factor Authentication when the option is available (Signing in with a password and an email to your account with a pin)

-Avoid unsecure wifi - If its available, Eduroam is usually a better option than free wifi/cafe wifi
+Avoid unsecure wifi - If it's available, Eduroam is usually a better option than free wifi/cafe wifi

 Use a VPN whenever you’re not at work